History of anarchism: Renaissance and early modern era

 With the spread of the Renaissance across Europe, anti-authoritarian and secular ideas re-emerged.
 The most prominent thinkers advocating for liberty, mainly French, were employing utopia in their works to bypass strict state censorship.
 In Gargantua and Pantagruel (1532–1552), François Rabelais wrote of the Abby of Thelema (from θέλημα; meaning "will" or "wish"), an imaginary utopia whose motto was "Do as Thou Will".
 Around the same time, French law student Etienne de la Boetie wrote his Discourse on Voluntary Servitude where he argued that tyranny resulted from voluntary submission and could be abolished by the people refusing to obey the authorities above them.
 Later still in France, Gabriel de Foigny perceived a utopia with freedom-loving people without government and no need of religion, as he wrote in The Southern Land, Known.
 For this, Geneva authorities jailed de Foigny.
 François Fénelon also used utopia to project his political views in the book Les Aventures de Télémaque that infuriated Louis XIV.

 Some Reformation currents (like the radical reformist movement of Anabaptists) are sometimes credited as the religious forerunners of modern anarchism.
 Even though the Reformation was a religious movement and strengthened the state, it also opened the way for the humanistic values of the French Revolution.
 During the English Civil War, Christian anarchism found one of its most articulate exponents in Gerrard Winstanley, who was part of the Diggers movement.
 He published a pamphlet, The New Law of Righteousness, calling for communal ownership and social and economic organisation in small agrarian communities.
 Drawing on the Bible, he argued that "the blessings of the earth" should "be common to all" and "none Lord over others".
 William Blake has also been said to have espoused an anarchistic political position.

 In the New World, the first to use the term "anarchy" to mean something other than chaos was Louis-Armand, Baron de Lahontan in his Nouveaux voyages dans l'Amérique septentrionale, 1703 (New Voyages in Northern America).
 He described indigenous American society as having no state, laws, prisons, priests or private property as being in anarchy.

-The Quaker sect, mostly because of their aheirarchical governance and social relations, based on their beliefs of the divine spirit universally within all people and humanity's absolute equality, had some anarchistic tendencies; such values must have influenced Benjamin Tucker the editor and publisher of the individualist anarchist periodical Liberty.
+The Quaker sect, mostly because of their ahierarchical governance and social relations, based on their beliefs of the divine spirit universally within all people and humanity's absolute equality, had some anarchistic tendencies; such values must have influenced Benjamin Tucker the editor and publisher of the individualist anarchist periodical Liberty.